NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 ---

-## Configuring systemd to run the Monero Daemon at Boot Time
+## Starting the Daemon at Boot Time

 To have *systemd* automatically start the *Monero Daemon* whenever your system boots, simply execute the command below: